 Analyzing Infinity Pharmaceuticals's Unusual Options Activity

-On Wednesday, shares of Infinity Pharmaceuticals (NASDAQ:INFI) saw unusual options activity.
-After the option alert, the stock price moved up to $2.26.
+Infinity Pharmaceuticals (NASDAQ:INFI) shares experienced unusual options activity on Thursday.
+The stock price moved down to $2.29 following the option alert.

 - Expiration Date: 2021-08-20